maxiwu13133/Discord-for-Teachers/docs/navigation-structure.md

 **Joining and disconnecting**

-Click on the name of the voice channel on the left sidebar, under `VOICE CHANNELS`.
-To disconnect, click on the phone and x icon.
+**1.** Click on the name of the voice channel on the left sidebar, under `VOICE CHANNELS`.

+**2.** Disconnect by clicking on the phone and x icon.

 **Muting and Deafening**

 Muting disables your mic input while deafening disables both your mic and audio inputs.

-To mute yourself, either click on the mic button at the bottom of the left bar, or right click your username under the voice channel name and click on `mute`.
+**1.** Mute yourself by either clicking on the mic button at the bottom of the left bar or,

+**2.** Right clicking your username under the voice channel name and click on `mute`.

-To deafen yourself, either click on the headset button at the bottom of the left bar, or right click your username under the voice channel name and click on `deafen`.
+**3.** Deafen yourself by either clicking on the headset button at the bottom of the left bar or

+**4.** Right-clicking your username under the voice channel name and click on `deafen`.

-If you have the role permissions, you are able to mute and deafen other users by right-clicking on their username.
+**Note.** If you have the role permissions, you are able to mute and deafen other users by right-clicking on their username.
 Server mute and server deafen is a feature where only an admin is able to apply to another user.

 **Screenshare and videoshare**

-To screenshare, click on `Screen` by the desktop icon on the bottom of the left bar.
+**1.** Begin screenshare by clicking on `Screen` by the desktop icon on the bottom of the left bar.

-To videoshare, click on `Video` by the camera icon on the bottom of the left bar.
+**2.** Begin videoshare by clicking on `Video` by the camera icon on the bottom of the left bar.

-Click on the voice channels' name to look at all the various screenshares and videoshares.
+**3.** Click on the voice channels' name to look at all the various screenshares and videoshares.

-You can view a screenshare by either clicking `Watch Stream` or hovering over the username of the screensharer and clicking on `Watch Stream`.
+**4.** Click `Watch Stream` or hover over the username of the screensharer and clicking on `Watch Stream` to view a screenshare.

-You can focus on a specific screen by clicking on it, or enlarging it by clicking on the fullscreen icon on the bottom right.
+**5.** Focus on a specific screen by clicking on it, or enlarging it by clicking on the fullscreen icon on the bottom right.

-There is also the pop-out icon and the volume icon on the bottom right.
+**Note.** There is also the pop-out icon and the volume icon on the bottom right.
 There is a limit of 50 people that can videoshare in one voice channel.
 There is no limit to how many people can screenshare in one voice channel.

 **Streaming**

 Streaming and screenshare are essentially the same feature, the difference is that streaming allows you to screenshare applications.

-Click the desktop icon on the bottom of the left bar, beside the name of your application.
+**1.** Click the desktop icon on the bottom of the left bar, beside the name of your application.

-You can adjust the framerate and resolution of your stream.
+**2.** Adjust the framerate and resolution of your stream to desired levels.

-Click `Go Live` to begin streaming.
+**3.** Click `Go Live` to begin streaming.

-Click on the voice channels' name to look at all the various streams.
+**4.** Click on the voice channels' name to look at all the various streams.

-You can view a screenshare by either clicking `Watch Stream` or hovering over the username of the screensharer and clicking on `Watch Stream`.
+**5.** Clicking `Watch Stream` or hover over the username of the screensharer and clicking on `Watch Stream` to watch a stream.

-There is a limit of 50 people that can stream in one voice channel.
+**Note.** There is a limit of 50 people that can stream in one voice channel.

 ---